-Prior ity Alignment Funding Category: Project Location: Beneficiaries (List All): The City of Miami Beach has achie eved a great deal by st aving focused on its mission, v ision and strategi c priorities.
-By using performance measurements to ga seen significant improvements sin uge how well it is man aging resources and delivering - As a recipient of public resources, you must select one Key Intended to address additional KIOs. • , - Please note that awarded projects will be required to me asure and report their progress on meeting ident tified KIO goals.
-Primary KIO Proposed Project Will Secondary KIO Proposed Project V Tertiary KIO Proposed Project Will Vill Address: In the space provided below, plea Please note that all measures muserved. • SCORE RANGE FOR SECTION 5 Points conditions expressed herein.
-In addition, we have read, relied upon, acknowledge, and accept the City's Disclosure Disclaimer as attached.
+Priority A Alignment Funding Category: Project Location: Beneficiaries (List All): The City of Miami Beach has achie By using performance measurements areas that have seen significant ents to gauge how well it is managing resource - As a recipient of public resources, minimum, you must select one K awarded for your ability to addres ey Intended Outcome Please note that awarded projects goals. s will be required to me easure and report their p progress on meeting ider ntified KIO Primary KIO Proposed Project Will Secondary KIO Proposed Project V Tertiary KIO Proposed Project Will Vill Address: In the space provided below, plea KIOs above.
+Please note that all r number of tenants served, etc. SC ORE RANGE FOR SECTI ON 5 Poi nts